mattclifford2000/aip-assignment-2/README.md

 To setup the project after cloning it, run 'npm install' in the directories api and client, and then run 'npm start' in both directories.
 Requires Node.js and npm to be installed

+## Project status

+This project is part of a group assignment being developed at University Technology Sydney.
+After the 2nd of November this project's roadmap will end.
+Do not expect continued support for this project.

 ## API Documentation

 - ### Favours